 Mr Bracks at 52 retired as Premier of Victoria on 27 July 2007, after almost eight years as Premier, Minister for Multicultural Affairs and Minister for Veterans’ Affairs.

-Subsequent to his retirement as Premier of Victoria, The Hon Steve Bracks AC now holds five major honorary positions: as an Adviser to the Prime Minister of Timor-Leste, Xanana Gusmao; and, as Director of the Bionics Institute of Australia Board.
-He is also Honorary Chair of the Centre for Dialogue, La Trobe Univesity; the John Button Foundation; and The Union Education Foundation.
+Subsequent to his retirement as Premier of Victoria, The Hon Steve Bracks AC now holds three major honorary positions: as an Adviser to the Prime Minister of Timor-Leste, Xanana Gusmao; and, as a Director of the Bionics Institute of Australia Board.
+He is also Honorary Chair of The Union Education Foundation.

 He is Chairman of the superannuation fund Cbus, a non-executive Director of Jardine Lloyd Thompson Australia; the Bank of Sydney; and a registered member of the Consolidated Land and Rail Australia (CLARA) Advisory Board; Monash Business School Business Advisory Board (BAB); Australian Republican Movement’s Republican Advisory Panel (RAP); and West of Melbourne Alliance Board.
 Mr Bracks is also Chair of AFL SportsReady – the training body for the AFL and Chair of the Kardinia Park Stadium Trust.
 He was a Senior Adviser to KPMG from 2007 to 2012.
 He was also a member of the National Australia Bank’s Philanthropic Board from 2008 to 2013.

-Mr Bracks is also the Independent Chair for the Australian Subscription Television and Radio Association (ASTRA).
+Mr Bracks was also the Independent Chair for the Australian Subscription Television and Radio Association (ASTRA) from 2008 to 2013.

 During 2008 Mr Bracks was commissioned by the Federal Government to head a major review of the Australian Automotive Industry.
-He is now an Automotive Envoy for the Australian Government.
-Additionally in 2011 he was appointed Member of the Department of Foreign Affairs and Trade Council for Australian-Arab Relations (CAAR).
+He was the Automotive Envoy for the Australian Government 2009-2013.
+Additionally from 2011 to 2013 he was appointed Member of the Department of Foreign Affairs and Trade Council for Australian-Arab Relations (CAAR).

 He was also Honorary Chair of the Organising Committee for the World Road Cycling Championships held in Victoria in 2010.